The (Real) State of Social Care

 If the extra money is not improving lives, where is it going?

-One answer is that not only does residential care represent the most restrictive, least independent option for people, it is also much more costly.
-For older people, nationally the average cost of residential and nursing care is £32.1K per person, nearly three times the £12.1K average cost to support a person in their own home.
-For working age people, the figures are £72.1K and £28.4K.
+One answer is that not only does residential and nursing care represent the least independent option for people, it is also much more costly.
+For older people the average cost of residential and nursing care is £32.1K per person, nearly three times the £12.1K average cost to support a person in their own home.
+For working age people, the figures are £72.1K and £28.4K (4).

 There is also an issue of how much councils pay for what is essentially the same service.
 The price varies hugely.
 Residential and nursing care is measured by the weekly ‘unit’ cost.

 With virtually all provision provided independently, there has long been an issue of how much councils should pay providers.
-What is a fair price?
+The data shows huge differences in the prices paid that account for a significant amount of the differences in spend per person.

-· The highest paying 10% of councils pay £1,202 a week for residential and nursing for older people, and the lowest 68% less at £716 a week
+The 10% of councils that pay the most pay £1,202 a week for residential and nursing for older people.
+The 10% of councils that pay the least paid 68% less at £716 a week

-· The figures for working age people are even more stark with a difference of 108% - the highest paying councils spend £2,299 a week and the lowest £1,103.
+The figures for working age people are even more stark with a difference of 108%.
+The councils that paid the most paid £2,299 a week and councils that paid the least £1,103.

 The price required to fund the care needed for each individual can vary considerably according to complexity of need.
 However, there is no reason to believe that across whole populations served by councils there will be any differences in those variations.
-All councils will have to address all levels of complexity so the required price averages out.
+All councils will have to address all levels of complexity.
+The required price should average out.

 The question is where within those huge ranges lies the price that is sufficient for providers to resource their service sufficiently to meet the needs of the people they serve whilst allowing a fair return on their capital and labour – a fair price.